Responsive

 Subscribe to our monthly newsletter to stay up to date with all-things Testkube.

 Whether you're a tester, developer, or product owner, you know the importance of testing code to ensure good quality when building a product.
-When Kubernetes comes into the mix, the need for thorough testing becomes even more crucial - but a good amount of challenges follow suit.
+When Kubernetes comes into the mix, the need for thorough testing becomes even more crucial, but many challenges follow suit.

 When it comes to testing, that's where Testkube comes in:

-[Testkube](https://testkube.io) is Kubernetes-native testing framework for testers and developers.
-It acts as an executor so you can orchestrate, run, and display tests and test results for your code in a Kubernetes environment.
+Testkube is cloud native testing framework for testers and developers.
+It acts as an executor to orchestrate, run, and display tests and test results for your code in a Kubernetes environment.
 Whether you're new to the K8s ecosystem or a seasoned pro, Testkube lets you focus on testing without having to complicate yourself, your processes, or your pipelines.

 In this article, I'll show you how easy it is to set up and get started with Testkube, no matter where you're at in your Kubernetes journey, Let's dive into it!